pyrush/django_deploy/README.md

 # django-boilerplate
-A Django-boilerplate for Django projects
-Use this project template for quickly start a scalable django project.
+A Django-boilerplate for Django projects Including Deplaoment and celery config Use this project template for quickly start a scalable django project.